Answered By: Charlotte Peterson

-The Demand Driven Acquisitions (DDA) options in Worldcat Discovery are eBooks that users can access but that Butler Libraries hasn't paid for yet.
+The Demand Driven Acquisitions (DDA) options in the library catalog (Worldcat Discovery) are eBooks that users can access but that Butler Libraries hasn't paid for yet.
 This option allows Butler Libraries to make more titles accessible to our patrons while only paying for titles that are being used.

 Patrons can continue to check out and use the DDA titles just like they would any other eBook.
 We don't recommend faculty use these titles in their course reserves, because Butler Libraries doesn't own these titles.
 If a faculty member finds a title in DDA that they would like to use in a course, we ask that they contact their Library Liaison and request that the title be purchased.